lilia-sg/building-management/README.md

 - view only basic info for the other tenants
 - edit their own information

-Not implements: functionalities regarding viewing and submitting signals for issues in the building, news (notification section),
+Not implemented: functionalities regarding viewing and submitting signals for issues in the building, news (notification section),

 ## Usage